SystemsBioinformatics/dynamic-community-fba/docs/8_Advanced/home.rst

 Each simulation for objects of the ``TimeStepDynamicFBABase`` base class can be given an extra function enabling the user to manipulate the simulation on the go.
 By manipulating you can think of adding or removing external metabolites from the system.
 But following some simple rules nearly everything can be changed during simulation.

-Here we will give an example where we grow two strains of *E coli.* on Pyruvate and add L-Glutamate when the concentration of Pyruvate is half it's initial concentration.
+Here we will give an example where we grow two strains of *E. coli* on Pyruvate and add L-Glutamate when the concentration of Pyruvate is half it's initial concentration.

 First we build a ``DynamicJointFBA`` model: